stevewarsa/Knowledgebase/README.md

 ## Tivoli
 In the file `/opt/pdweb/etc/webseald-default.conf`, there is an entry `inactive-timeout`.
 It can be set to something like 14,400 seconds (4 hours).
 This is what controls the amount of time that a user can be inactive before they will get authentication challenge on the next request.

+On the WebSEAL logs, sometimes there is a message “The account for user %s has been temporarily locked due to too many failed login attempts”.
+Temporarily, in our can mean 10 minutes (600 seconds) for example.
+In order to find out the current value, use pdadmin:
+	1. pdadmin
+	2. pdadmin> login
+	3. Enter User ID: <user id>
+	4. Enter Password: <pwd>
+	5. pdadmin sec_master> policy get disable-time-interval
+                             Disable time interval: 600